-For Magento Commerce Cloud Pro accounts, the Production environment includes the New Relic Infrastructure (NRI) service, which automatically connects with the application data and performance analytics to provide dynamic server monitoring.
+On Magento Commerce Cloud Pro accounts, the Production environment also includes the New Relic Infrastructure (NRI) service, which automatically connects with the application data and performance analytics to provide dynamic server monitoring.

-When Magento provisions your Magento Commerce Cloud project, the Project Owner should receive an email from New Relic with the credentials and instructions for accessing the account.
-If you did not receive the email, you can use the Project Owner email address to reset the password.
+When Magento provisions your Magento Commerce Cloud project, the Project Owner receives an email from New Relic with credentials and instructions for accessing the account.
+If you did not receive the email, use the Project Owner email address to reset the New Relic password.

-Also, we recommend adding at least one Admin user to your New Relic account to manage all access, integrations, and usage of the tool.
+We recommend adding at least one Admin user to your New Relic account to manage all access, integrations, and tool usage.
 Magento Commerce Cloud Project Owners and Admin users can add and remove users from the New Relic account.

 To add a user: